 Don’t be afraid of hats!
 Hats are extremely practical in the very hot and very cool weather.
 Having a bad hair day?
 It’s hats to the rescue!
 In a rush and don’t have time to do your hair?
 Throw on a hat and instantly look cool and stylish in seconds – nobody will ever know that you’re hiding messy hair underneath!
 The right hat can add height to your frame, whereas the wrong hat can make you appear shorter or make your face appear very round.
 Some hats can look extremely flattering, whereas others can drown a narrow frame or add bulk where not wanted.

-When choosing hats you want to avoid:
+When choosing hats, in order to guarantee you get it right every time, you want to avoid:

 - Huge, oversized hats.